 TGbf Editor: Please revise the following paragraph as below.

 A coordinated monostatic DMG sensing instance is a DMG sensing instance of a DMG sensing procedure of sensing type Coordinated Monostatic.
 It can be performed in two modes: Sequential and parallel.
-It includes one or more of the following phases: Initiation phase, sounding phase, and reporting phase.
+It includes an initiation phase, a sounding phase, and may include a reporting phase.

 SP: Move to approve resolutions to CIDs 1303, 1304, 1305, 1390, 1391, 1392, 1485, 1486 as specified in doc.: 11-23/0910r0 and incorporate the text changes into the latest TGbf draft.